SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 A number of things are, of course, just _wrong:_
 - I didn't get vaccinated in March of 2020; there were no COVID-19 vaccines in March of 2020.
-That was a year later.
+That was a year later in 2021.
-- The blog didn't start in February of 2020 either.
+- The blog didn't start in February of 2020, either.
 Formally, it started in July 2020.
-  ("Formally" in the sense that the first upload was in September, but back-dated to the first day of retirement.)
+  ("Formally": in the sense that the first upload was in September, but back-dated to the first day of retirement.)

 Much of the rest is not wrong _per se,_ just vapid, superficial, and inconsequential.
 But the imitation of cringe-inducing mainstream media talk radio or podcasting&hellip; that's spot-on perfect.

-I mean, I'm as vain as the next person, so their positive view of this CLBTNR made me feel sorta good&hellip; until I slapped myself silly with the fact that there's _nothing there_ that can even understand, let alone have a respectable opinion.
+I mean, I'm as vain as the next person, so their generally positive view of this CLBTNR made me feel sorta good&hellip; until I slapped myself silly with the fact that there's _nothing there_ that can even understand, let alone have a respectable opinion.
 I might as well feel good about a dice roll.

 ## The Weekend Conclusion

 Vapid.
 Inconsequential.
 Only a casual relationship to the truth, at best.
 Sanitized to be almost aggressively inoffensive.

 Again, look at the tuba picture above: exactly _who_ needs this and who would be rash enough to trust the output?
 Even Google says it lies to us, so you have to fact-check